 - And, if it wasn't for Piccolo to stop him in time, he would have spilled the beans about there being more innocent people on the island to the androids.

-- Cannibalism Superpower: While on Yardrat, the Yardies fed him their sick, giving him the power to teleport.
+- Cannibalism Superpower: While on Yardrat, the Yardies fed him their sick, giving him the power to get their Flashy Teleportation.

 - Challenge Seeker: Half the reason he goes along with Chi-Chi's marathon sex sessions.
 The other half is that it feels really good.